Parth099/College-Notes/CompSci/CIS3207 - OS/lectures/Lecture 11-29-22 - Page Fetching Cont..md

 Beyond a certain size the number of page allocation does not matter:
 1. Too many frames: unused frames
-2. Beyond a certain size the number page faults do not decreased
+2. Beyond a certain size the number page faults do not decrease

 ### Resident Set Size Allocation Polices
 #### Fixed Allocation